Meeting and surpassing all audience expectations every day.

 Why?

-But let's go for it.
+But let's go find it.

 Why do you like that?

-Well, because Rush, I played the game.
+Well, because, Rush, I played the game.

 I played the game when I was a kid in backyards.

-So we played tackle football in the backyard.
+We played that, we couldn't afford the equipment, so we played tackle football in the backyard.

 We love to hit each other.